 Language & Region Settings page

-Open your app in the builder, navigate to Settings page from the left menu bar and select Language & Region setting.
-First two steps are only half of the work.
-It is important to properly add and activate your languages here, or the multi-language support will not be configured properly.
+Open your app in the builder, navigate to Settings page from the left bar menu and select Language & Region.
+It is important to properly add and activate your languages here or the multi-language support will not be configured properly.

 Step 1.
 Upload your languages

 Each JSON file stands for one language.
-Therefore, for each language you are required to upload a separate JSON file and select language for it as it is displayed in the following video.
+Therefore, for each language, you are required to upload a separate JSON file and select language for it as displayed on the following video.

 Step 2.
 Activate the language

-For the languages you wish to have in your app, you need to activate them by toggling the button status.
+For the languages you wish to have in your app, you need to set their status to Active by toggling the button status.

 Selected language in the Default language dropdown will be default localization from the moment your app user opens the app.
-The dropdown menu will list languages you have uploaded on the list, feel free to choose any language per your choice.
+The dropdown menu will list languages you have uploaded on the list.

 The last step in configuration – assign content to upload languages

-The steps are the same as when you are sorting your content items in categories.
-Only this time, you will be adding content items to languages which will grant permission to access your previously uploaded JSON files.
+The steps are the same as when you are sorting your content items into categories.
+Only this time, you will be adding content items to languages – that will grant permission to access your previously uploaded JSON files.

-The following steps will need to be done in all screens in your app so make sure not to miss anything.
+The following steps will need to be done on every screen your app has.

-After you select one screen and click on the EDIT ITEMS button, a new modal window will be opened where you are adding and editing content for that screen.
+After you select one screen and click the EDIT ITEMS button, a new modal window will be opened where you can add and edit content for that screen.
 For each item, you will see a column Languages.
-Dropdown menu will list all your previously uploaded languages.
+The dropdown menu will list all your previously uploaded languages.
 If you want for that item to use multiple languages, select those languages as displayed on the following video.

 Add Languages screen to your app

-In the Screens area, click on + symbol and under More section, search for Language & Region screen.
+In the Screens area, click on the + symbol and search for Language.

-Language screen will automatically list available languages you have previously uploaded in the settings page in the builder.
+Language screen will automatically list available languages you have previously uploaded to the settings page in the builder.
 Here your app users will be able to select their preferred language.

 CSV import option in Multi-language support